-Similar to the above requirement, level 1 actions are classified as any regulatory action taken against social or environmental license requirements for the site within the previous 12 months.
+Similar to the above requirement, level 1 actions are classified as any regulatory action taken against social or environmental license requirements for the site within the previous 12 months, that would otherwise be disclosed elsewhere.

 No material findings for both environmental and social monitoring program for this facility.